Philips warns of lower profit due to market slowdown

-AMSTERDAM Philips (PHG.AS) warned on Tuesday that fourth-quarter earnings will be lower than expected due to a market slowdown and fallout from the closure of a manufacturing plant in Cleveland, Ohio.
+AMSTERDAM Jan 13 Philips warned on Tuesday that fourth-quarter earnings will be lower than expected due to a market slowdown and fallout from the closure of a manufacturing plant in Cleveland, Ohio.

-The company said it expected adjusted earnings before interest, taxation and amortisation (EBITA) of 735 million euros (575 million pounds) for the quarter.
+The company said it expected adjusted earnings before interest, taxation and amortisation (EBITA) of 735 million euros ($869.87 million) for the quarter.

 Analysts at ING said that consensus estimates for adjusted EBITA were 795 million euros.